• Home

 Whisk in milk and stir continuously over medium heat until mixture thickens and is bubbling.

 Let mixture cool for 3-5 minutes and then pour into prepared pie crust.
-Allow to cool at room temperature for one hour and then transfer to refrigerator to cool completely.
+Allow to cool at room temperature for one hour and then transfer to the refrigerator to cool completely.

 Homemade Whipped Cream

 Whipped cream is one of those things that you buy because you think it must be so hard to make.
-In reality it’s super easy.
+In reality, it’s super easy.
 Three ingredients and just a few minutes and you will have real whipped cream, which is 100 times better than the fake stuff.

 Whisk in milk and stir continuously over medium heat until mixture thickens and is bubbling.